Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: SI Appendix

-In order to train and test the ensemble classifier we generated 1,994 petitions using the Change.org in-platform AI feature.
-To generate these petitions, we used a random sample of petitions written in 2022 as prompts.
+In order to train and test the ensemble classifier we generated 1,125 petitions using the Change.org in-platform AI feature.
+To generate these petitions, we prompted the Change.org AI tool to produce petitions using a random sample of petitions that had been posted in 2022, before general-purpose AI tools were released.
 We did not post any of the petitions that were generated, we only saved the text for use in AI detection.
-We then trained the model using a sample of 1,395 petitions generated by us with the in-platform AI generated draft feature and 1,395 petitions randomly sampled from the pre-AI period.
-None of the human-written petitions used for training were also used for prompting.
-Our ensemble classifier achieved 99\% accuracy, 98\% precision, and 99\% recall on a test set of 1,200 annotated human and AI petitions.
-Figure~\ref{fig:ai_detection} shows the percentage of petitions that we classify as AI-generated per week, in English-market countries with access to the AI feature (US, CA, GB) and without access to the feature (AU).
-Prior to Australian users received access, during the week of December 15, 58\% of petitions written in countries with access to the AI feature were AI-generated, while only 18\% of petitions created in Australia were AI-generated.
-We can also assess false positive rates through AI detection scores prior to the release of general purpose off-platform AI tools: in early 2022, our AI detection ensemble method reported fewer than 1\% of petitions as AI generated.
-Prior to April 1, 2024, we see an uptick to about 10\% of petitions flagged as AI generated.
-As such, we see that our approach identifies off-platform AI assisted petitions, which explains the 18\% AI usage rate that we estimate in Australia during the period for which users did not have access to the in-platform tool.
+We then created a new random sample of 1,125 petitions from the pre-AI period to use for training.
+With this set of 2,250 annotated petitions, we used a random sample of 70\% (n = 1,576) of the annotated petitions for training and the remaining 30\% (n = 674) for testing.
+We did not train the model using any of the human-written petitions that we prompted the AI tool with.
+Our ensemble classifier achieved 99\% accuracy, 99\% precision, and 100\% recall on the test set of 674 annotated human and AI petitions.
+SI Appendix Figure~\ref{fig:ai_detection} shows the percentage of petitions that we classify as AI-generated per week, in English-market countries with access to the AI feature (US, CA, GB) and without access to the feature (AU).
+Prior to Australian users receiving access, during the week of December 11, 67.9\% of petitions written in countries with access to the AI feature were labeled as AI-generated, while only 27.7\% of petitions created in Australia were labeled as AI-generated.
+We can also assess false positive rates through AI detection scores prior to the release of general purpose off-platform AI tools: in early 2022 (pre-ChatGPT release in November 2022), our AI detection ensemble method reported 8.8\% of petitions across countries as AI generated.
+Prior to April 1, 2023, we see an uptick to 11.0\% of petitions flagged as AI generated.
+As such, we see that our approach identifies at least some off-platform AI assisted petitions, which explains the 27.7\% AI usage rate that we estimate in Australia during the period for which users did not have access to the in-platform tool.
 This figure demonstrates high utilization of the AI tool feature; just weeks after its full release most petitions with access to the feature were AI-generated.